FayzSa/MailSenderBot/README.md

    - Before using the bot you have to lower the security in your email - Desctivate 2FA and Activate less secure
    - Copy your mails receiver to emails text file
-   - Past your email content text to Mail Content Text File
+   - Past your mail content text to Mail Content Text File

 ### Run :
 python MailSenderBot.py